|

 Terrestrial animals- giant tortoise, land iguanas, sea birds, etc.

-Maui.
-Marine mammals (humpback, pilot, false killer whales; spinner and
+Maui, Kauai.
+Marine mammals (Hawaiian monk seal, humpback whale, pilot, false killer whales; spinner and

 Pantropical spotted dolphins) above and below water, fishes, blue marlin, manta